nonsapiens/realaddressfactory/README.md

 ## About the author

-[**Stuart Steedman**](https://www.linkedin.com/in/stuart-steedman-b612a537/) is CTO of [Sebenza](http://sebenza.tech), a DNI company operating in Bryanston, where we fit free wifi routers to minibus taxis across South Africa.
+[**Stuart Steedman**](https://www.linkedin.com/in/stuart-steedman-b612a537/) is CTO of [Sebenza](https://sebenza.tech), a [DNI](https://www.dninvest.co.za) company operating in Bryanston, where we fit free wifi routers to minibus taxis across South Africa, as well as enabling digital fare collection for the transport industry.
 He specialises in Laravel development, and is a speaker at tech and development related conferences, including BotCon, AfricaStream, DevConf and more.